 Hastings was the district with the lowest percentage of people vaccinated with 68 per cent.

-On the most recent Covid-19 weekly surveillance update from East Sussex County Council, director of public health Darrell Gale said, “We know that some areas are gripped in a third wave of escalating cases and that the new Delta variant is proving a particular challenge.
+On the most recent Covid-19 weekly surveillance update from East Sussex County Council, director of public health Darrell Gale said, “Although weekly rates in East Sussex are very low compared to the rest of the country, as expected, cases here have started to rise.

 “You may wish to reconsider any travel plans depending on rates of infection in that area.

 “Last week I raised my concern about the declining number of test results - not just due to fewer people taking tests but fewer people reporting the results of those tests.

 “One of the newer symptoms reported is hayfever like sneezing and a runny nose.

 “Please don’t dismiss any slight symptoms – take a PCR test and make sure that you don’t pass it on to someone who may develop more serious symptoms.